As the founder of a new nonprofit, you are probably doing everything yourself and working for free instead of taking a nonprofit salary.

 Examine the revenue side of your budget.
 What forms of revenue do you have now or do you have planned?
 Are you entirely funded by donations?
 Do you charge for some services?
 Do you sell merchandise?
 How much money are you planning to bring in this year?

 For many nonprofits, revenue is cyclical.
 The money does not come in month after month, conveniently at one-twelfth of the annual budget.
-That would be convenient!
+That would be so handy!

 In many cases, as much as one-third of revenue comes in during November and December.
 If your fiscal year starts on January 1, you are waiting until the fourth quarter to see a significant portion of your annual revenue.

-Of course, if you have a really good holiday fundraising season, you might start the new year with a financial surplus that covers salaries for at least the first few months, which gives you some breathing room to raise money.
+Of course, if you have a really good holiday fundraising season, you might start the new year with a financial surplus that covers salaries for at least the first few months, which gives you some breathing room while you raise money.

 As you look at your revenue forecast in your budget, how much money is left over after you pay for program expenses each month?
 If nothing is left over, you will have to increase revenue to afford to take on a nonprofit salary.

 Definitely don’t assume that the money will somehow show up!
-That’s not smart and you’ll end up frustrated and resentful when you have to miss a paycheck because there’s not enough funds in the checking account.
+That’s not smart and you’ll end up frustrated and resentful when you have to miss a paycheck because there’s not enough funds in the checking account to pay yourself.
 If you need to start out with a small amount of money so that it’s right-sized for your budget, do that.
 You can always increase it later.

 Build your salary into your budget as an expense and be sure your revenue projections are certain enough that you can cover your new nonprofit salary.
 That means you need a well thought out fundraising plan so that you know for sure where money is coming from.

-By doing this, you’re making sure you personally get paid but you’re also setting your organization up as sustainable for the future.
+By carefully planning, you’re making sure you personally get paid but you’re also setting your organization up as sustainable for the future.
 If you weren’t able to do the work and you had to hire someone, they’d expect to be paid, wouldn’t they?

 Paying yourself is good for the nonprofit and good for you.
 When you are paid a nonprofit salary, you are less likely to burn out or have to put your nonprofit on hold while you earn money at a traditional job which is tough and can really slow down the growth of your new nonprofit.